 There tends to be an inherited predisposition to developing varicose veins although other factors may influence whether or not they actually develop.
+Increase in age may be a risk factor because, as you age, your veins may decrease in elasticity causing them to stretch.
 Occupations that require people to stand for prolonged periods of time (e.g., hairdressing, nursing) put people at greater risk of developing varicose veins if they have a genetic predisposition.
 Pregnancy can often cause varicose veins, but in most cases, these are temporary and will disappear a few months after the baby is born.
 Being very overweight puts increased pressure on the legs and can increase the likelihood of developing varicose veins.

 How are varicose veins treated?